Austria to quit Golan after Syria clashes, in blow to U.N.

-VIENNA (Reuters) - Austria will recall its peacekeepers from the U.N. monitoring force on the Golan Heights after worsening fighting between Syrian government forces and rebels sent its soldiers scurrying into bunkers for cover.
+VIENNA (Reuters) - Austria will withdraw its peacekeepers from the U.N. monitoring force on the Golan Heights, after worsening fighting between Syrian government forces and rebels sent its soldiers scurrying into bunkers for cover earlier on Thursday.

-Austrians account for about 380 of the 1,000-strong U.N. force observing a decades-old ceasefire between Syria and Israel, and their departure after 39 years will deal a serious blow to the mission.
+Austrians account for about 380 of the 1,000-strong U.N. force observing a decades-old ceasefire between Syria and Israel, and their departure will deal a blow to the mission.

-“Our soldiers are not trained or deployed for a military operation between government troops and rebels,” Austrian Chancellor Werner Faymann told a news conference, saying they were not safe in a buffer zone that was no longer respected.

-A U.N. spokeswoman said Austria had been a “backbone of the mission” and its withdrawal would affect the force’s operational capacity.
+“Freedom of movement in the area de facto no longer exists.
+The uncontrolled and immediate danger to Austrian soldiers has risen to an unacceptable level,” Chancellor Werner Faymann and his deputy Michael Spindelegger said in a joint statement.

 The blue-helmeted ranks of UNDOF, the United Nations Disengagement Observer Force, have already seen Japanese and Croatian troops depart since the Syrian conflict began in 2011.

-The Philippines, the other main contributor of combat troops, is still deciding whether to exit after cases where Syrian rebels held its peacekeepers captive.
-A Filipino soldier was wounded in crossfire on Thursday.
-India also has soldiers in the mission.
+The Philippines, the other main contributor of combat troops, has said it may also exit after several cases where Syrian rebels held its peacekeepers captive.
+India also has soldiers there.

 “SERIOUS LOSS”

-Diplomats have said in the past that Fijian soldiers were likely to fill some gaps, but it was unclear if this was still feasible.
-In any event, the departure of the critical Austrian contingent is expected to cause the United Nations big problems.
+Diplomats have said in the past that Fijian soldiers were likely to fill some of the gaps, but it was unclear if this was still feasible.
+In any event, the disappearance of the critical Austrian contingent is expected to cause the U.N. big problems.

 Austria, the only European Union member of UNDOF, has repeatedly warned it could pull its peacekeepers from the Golan should the EU drop a weapons embargo on Syria and arm rebels fighting President Bashar al-Assad.